Dissipation induced Majarona $0$- and $\pi$-modes in a driven Rashba nanowire: Results

 \subsection{Phase diagram and higher winding numbers}

 Having discussed the spectral properties of the system, we now investigate the phase diagram of this driven-dissipative system in Fig.~\ref{Fig:Phasediagram}.
 In particular, we show the winding number $\nu_0$ and $\nu_\pi$ in the $B \mhyphen \gamma$ plane in Figs.~\ref{Fig:Phasediagram}(a) and (b), respectively.
-Focusing on $\nu_0$ in Fig.~\ref{Fig:Phasediagram}(a), we observe phases with winding numbers $\nu_{0} \ge \pm 1$, which indicates the appearance of multiple (more than two) edge-localized MZMs.
+Focusing on $\nu_0$ in Fig.~\ref{Fig:Phasediagram}(a), we observe phases with winding numbers $\lvert \nu_{0} \rvert > 1$, which indicates the appearance of multiple (more than two) edge-localized MZMs.
 Generation of multiple topological modes is one of the salient features of the driven system~\cite{MondalPRB2023}.
+In Appendix~\ref{App:Higer_winding}, we explicitly demonstrate the eigenvalue spectra and the LDOS associated with the higher winding number phases.
 Furthermore, if we compare the $\nu_0$ between $\gamma=0$ (Hermitian case) and $\gamma>0$ (non-Hermitian case), we observe a phase transition with respect to $\gamma$.
 To further elucidate this, we draw a few vertical lines in Fig.~\ref{Fig:Phasediagram}(a): cyan ($B=0.05$), green ($B=1.0$), and black ($B=3.75$).
-The cyan and green lines indicate a phase transition as a function of $\gamma$ for a magnetic field $B<B_{c_1}(=\sqrt{2})$.
+The cyan and green lines indicate a phase transition as a function of $\gamma$ for a magnetic field $B<B_{c}(=\sqrt{2})$.
 Thus, in a driven-dissipative system, we can obtain the MZMs for a lesser strength of applied magnetic field compared to the static system, which can be advantageous for an experimental setup.
 Furthermore, the black dashed line reveals a change in winding number $\nu_0=-1\rightarrow1$ as a function of the dissipation strength $\gamma$.
 Thus, the phase diagram Fig.~\ref{Fig:Phasediagram}(a) indicates that the dissipation can substantially modify the topological phases of the driven system and induce topological states which are only realized in the presence of dissipation~\cite{GhoshDissipation2024}.
 This is one of the key observations of this work.